 Michele Potestà is an attorney at Lévy Kaufmann-Kohler, a leading international arbitration firm based in Geneva, Switzerland.

-Michele is also a senior researcher at the Geneva Centre for International Dispute Settlement (CIDS) where he co-leads a research project on the reform of ISDS, in cooperation with UNCITRAL.
-Previously, he was a lecturer on the Geneva LLM in International Dispute Settlement (MIDS), for which he taught investment and commercial arbitration.
+Michele is also a senior researcher at the Geneva Centre for International Dispute Settlement (CIDS) where he co-leads a research project on the reform of ISDS.
+He is an adjunct professor at the Geneva LLM in international dispute settlement (MIDS), for which he teaches investment arbitration.
 He has authored numerous publications on investment and commercial arbitration and is frequently invited to speak at arbitration conferences.

-An Italian national, Michele is qualified to practise law in Italy and registered with the Geneva bar (foreign lawyers section).
-He holds a PhD, a bachelor’s degree and a master’s degree from the University of Milan.
+An Italian national, Michele is qualified to practise law in Italy and registered with the Geneva bar (foreign lawyers’ section).
+He holds a PhD, as well as bachelor’s and master’s degrees, from the University of Milan.
 Michele speaks English, Italian, French, German and Spanish.